huangfuxiao/IP/README.md

 ================================================================================================================
                                                     BUGS
 ================================================================================================================
-In some computers in scilib, the recefile command will sometimes fail because of tcp checksum error.
-But in other computers, this kind of error never appear.
+While testing on one computer in scilib, the recefile command will sometimes fail because of tcp checksum error.
+But on other computers, this kind of error never appear.
 Feel kind of confused about this bug.

 ================================================================================================================